derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">Don't worry, I'm not going to hurt you.
 I'm trying to help.</code> M wrote. <code style="font-family: courier new, monospace;">I've been through all your tax records over the last twenty odd years.
 They've stolen a lot of money from you.
 I'm giving it back.</code>

+*I should report him,* George thought to himself.
+He knew some guys at the FBI.
+He could report him to them and... *what?* he thought. *What would they do?* George was beginning to suspect that whoever this M was, he was not going to be easily caught.